-A lot of in ear monitors are marketed as being “noise canceling” but in reality, they are just less noisy.
-The problem with this is that in-ear monitors still emit sound waves, and these can damage your hearing over time.
+A lot of in ear monitors are marketed as being “noise cancelling” but in truth, they are just less noisy.
+The problem with this is that they still emit sound waves, and these can damage your hearing over time.

-To answer the question: yes, in-ear monitors can damage your ears and should not be used for an extended period or used carelessly.
+So yes, personal monitors can damage your ears and should not be used for an extended period or used carelessly.
 Some signs of potential harm include constant ringing in the ears (tinnitus) and high irritability.

 This blog post will explore the dangers in ear headphones pose to your ears, what you can do to protect yourself from damaging your hearing, and how to find a good monitor for your needs.

 Risks of listening to loud music through IEMs

 The in ear monitors that are most commonly used in the music industry tend to be much louder than other types of headphone.
 The reason for this is because both wired and wireless iems need to produce a sound pressure level high enough so they can overcome background noise, which means you will have “to turn up the volume in order to get an accurate frequency response in a noisy environment”.
 Read more about the best wireless in ear monitors.

 The in ear monitors produce sound levels in the range of 110dB, which is roughly equivalent to being in front of speakers at an average rock concert or standing in front of a jet plane taking off.
 The problem with this type of exposure over time is that it can damage your hearing quite badly and even lead to permanent hearing damage in some cases.

 Ambient noise can also have a negative impact on in-ear monitors.
 This is because in order to produce sound levels high enough, you need to turn up the volume in noisy environments as well and this can damage your ears if done for too long!

 In ear monitors with a high bass response tend to be the loudest in ear monitors because this frequency is harder for our ears to hear.